-Aim to Predict: Assurance Quality Indicators We have identified a set of Assurance Quality Indicators (AQIs) that support our Assurance leadership team in the early identification of potential risks to quality, using metrics to aim to predict quality issues.
+Aim to Predict: Assurance Quality Indicators

+We have identified a set of Assurance Quality Indicators (AQIs) that support our Assurance leadership team in the early identification of potential risks to quality, using metrics to aim to predict quality issues.
 This quality risk analysis is an essential part of our QMSE, and the AQIs, in addition to other performance measures, also provide a key tool in the ongoing monitoring and continuous improvement of our SoQM.

 The AQIs are used by the leadership to measure the achievement of quality objectives annually, in areas including independence, engagement performance, people related matters, quality matters, matters relating to engagement performance, direction, supervision and review.
 This is monitored through appropriate periodic reporting by the relevant functional teams to the leadership.
 Trends in areas with indicators of quality within these measures are considered annually and actions implemented, as appropriate.
 Quality outcomes within these quality indicators are used to determine appropriate actions through the recognition and accountability framework.

-Aim to Prevent: Real Time Assurance We have developed a Real Time Quality Assurance ("RTA") program designed to provide preventative monitoring that helps coach and support engagement teams get the 'right work' completed in real-time, during the audit.
+Aim to Prevent: Real Time Assurance

+We have developed a Real Time Quality Assurance (RTA) program designed to provide preventative monitoring that helps coach and support engagement teams get the 'right work' completed in real-time, during the audit.

-The RTA program which is a coaching programme to the teams was run in FY20 for 21 Pakistan engagements.
+The RTA program which is a coaching programme to the teams was run in FY21 for 18 Pakistan engagements.
 There is good breadth of coverage across all engagements leaders targeting the higher risk engagements based on client risk profile.
-The reviews are performed by experienced senior managers and directors with relevant industry expertise.
+The reviews are performed by experienced managers, senior managers and directors with relevant industry expertise.
 Issues identified through this programme are communicated to the practice through mandatory training programme, briefings and additional guidance.
 The internal monitoring process of the program leveraged on current technologies allowing for standardisation and automation.
+A targeted RTA was also performed to inspect any issues arising from areas most impacted by COVID 19.

-Learn: Root cause analysis We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
+Learn: Root cause analysis

+We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
 Our primary objectives when conducting such analyses is to understand what our findings tell us about our SoQM and to identify how our firm can provide the best possible environment for our engagement teams to deliver a quality audit.
-We look at quality findings whether identified through our own internal inspections process or through external inspections and other inputs such as our Global People Survey and financial statement restatements-to help identify possible distinctions and learning opportunities.
+We look at quality findings from all sources including our own ongoing monitoring of our SoQM as well as Network inspection of our SoQM, audits both with and without deficiencies- whether identified through our own internal inspections process or through external inspections and other inputs such as our Global People Survey-to help identify possible distinctions and learning opportunities.
 For individual audits, an objective team of reviewers identifies potential factors contributing to the overall quality of the audit.
 We consider factors relevant to technical knowledge, supervision and review, professional scepticism, engagement resources, and training, amongst others.
 Potential causal factors are identified by evaluating engagement information, performing interviews, and reviewing selected audit working papers to understand the factors that may have contributed to audit quality.